blendmont(1) General Commands Manual blendmont(1)

 -mode (-mo) OR -ModeToOutput Integer

-Mode for output file: 0 for bytes, 1 for integers, 2 for reals.
+Mode for output file: 0 for bytes, 1 for signed 16-bit integers,

-The default is the same mode as the input file.
+floats.
+The default is the same mode as the input file,

 Stretch intensities of each output section to fill range of data